-FORM 10-Q

-X. QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2010 ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 Commission file number 000-293 315 instaCare Corp.
-(Exact name of registrant as specified in its charter) Nevada 91-2105842 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2660 Townsgate Road, Suite 30 00 Westlake Village, CA 91361 - (Address of principal executive off ices) (805) 466-1973 (Registrant's telephone number, including garea code) Indicate by check mark whether the registrant (1) has filed all reports require Exchange Act of 1934 during the preceding 12 months (or for such shorter period and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxed{x} No that the registrant was required to file such reports) Indicate by check mark whether the registrant is a large accelerated filer, an a reporting company.
-See the definitions of "large accelerated filer," "accelerated for the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer (x) Smaller reporting company (x) Indicate by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act).
-Yes .
-No x.
-The number of shares of Common Stock, \$0.001 par value, outstanding on Mar ch 31, 2010, was 86,927,416 shares.
+X QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2010

+TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 instaCare Corp.

+Commission file number 000-29315

+(Exact name of registrant as specified in its charter)

+Nevada 91-2105842

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+2660 Townsgate Road, Suite 3 00

+Westlake Village, CA 91361 l

+(Address of principal executive of fices)

+(805) 466-1973

+(Registrant's telephone number, includin g area code)

+and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗌 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Х

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🕱

+The number of shares of Common Stock, \$0.001 par value, outstanding on March 31, 2010, was 86,927,416 shares.

-PART 1 - FINANCIAL INFORMATION
+FORM 10-Q/A PART 1 - FINANCIAL INFORMATION